MarkhamLee/internet-and-iot-data-platform/documentation/updates.md

 * Added CICD & GitOps automation section, added script for restarting containers via the Portainer API.
 Future plans:
     * Updating env vars via the Portainer API
     * Incorporating into a broader API for detecting Docker Image updates and then updating all the Portainer managed machines running that container.
+* Added network monitoring for Tailscale and Technitium

 ### 2024
 * 04/25/2024: updates from the last 5+ weeks